ChangLabSNU/VaxPress/docs/usage.rst

      .. image:: _images/parameters.png
         :width: 500px
-        :alt: checkpoints.tsv
+        :alt: Parameters for the optimization in the report
         :align: center

 - ``best-sequence.fasta``: The refined coding sequence.

 - ``checkpoints.tsv``: The best sequences and its evaluation results at each iteration.

   .. image:: _images/checkpoints.tsv_example.png
         :width: 500px
-        :alt: checkpoints.tsv
+        :alt: Sequence checkpoints
         :align: center

 - ``log.txt``: Contains the logs that were displayed in the console.

-- ``parameters.json``: Contains the parameters employed for the optimization.
-This file can be feeded to VaxPress with the ``--preset`` option to duplicate the set-up for other sequence.
-To check the detailed information on how to use ``--preset``, see :ref:`execution options`.
+- ``parameters.json``: Holds the optimization parameters along with the other command line options.
+This file can be used with the ``--preset`` option in VaxPress to replicate the optimization setup for other sequences.
+For detailed information on using ``--preset``, refer to :ref:`execution options`.